GERD

 gastrointestinal endoscopist can provide an effective

-initial diagnosis, trying to cure gastro
+initial diagnosis, trying to treat gastro

 esophageal

-reflux using conventional medicine means has two serious
+reflux using conventional medicine

 disadvantages:

-1.
+1. Prescription

 medication and over the counters merely touch the